-The thermal model is based on the WISE bandpasses in W3 and W4, which allow lookup tables to be computed for flux in watts per square centimeter for an SSO one kilometer in diameter and one AU in topocentric distance as a function of phase angle Phase and sub-solar temperature Tss, W3(Phase,Tss) and W4(Phase,Tss).
+The thermal model is the NEATM model (Harris, 1998) employing the WISE bandpasses in W3 and W4, which allow lookup tables to be computed for flux in watts per square centimeter for an SSO one kilometer in diameter and one AU in topocentric distance as a function of phase angle Phase and sub-solar temperature Tss, W3(Phase,Tss) and W4(Phase,Tss).
 These lookup tables are read into memory, and another table is computed by dividing each W3 flux by its corresponding W4 flux to obtain a lookup table of flux ratios as a function of phase angle and sub-solar temperature, R(Phase,Tss) = W3(Phase,Tss)/W4(Phase,Tss).
 All values obtained from the tables are interpolated bilinearly in Phase and Tss.
+All uncertainties in the thermal model parameters are propagated from the WISE photometric uncertainties.
+The thermal model itself is an approximation with its own errors relative to physical reality, but absolute calibration of the thermal model is an intractable problem at this time, and so instead it is taken as a standard against which the WISE data are calibrated, similar to the spirit in which survey photometry is often calibraetd against the survey's own internal standard.
+The WISE photometric errors are assumed to be small enough to use the usual truncated Taylor-series approach to propagating uncertainties (e.g., as in Equation 11 below).
 The derived parameters are the following.